Senior Apple Technician

 I love to work hard and help our clients with their Apple technology.
 I jump at the chance to learn new applications and enjoy teaching others what I know regarding technology.
 I love getting to know our clients and providing support for their Apple related endeavors.
 I am an Apple Certified Support Professional and have a Cisco CCENT network certification.

-I am responsible for the Administrative aspects of the company and any special projects.
+I am responsible for any company special projects.
 This may include sales, marketing and client relations initiatives, as well as our social media, advertising, and quality assurance programs.
-I also occasionally assist at monthly Salem Mac Users Group (SMUG) meetings.

 I am responsible for all reconciliation accounting functions within the company, including some deposits and the reconciliation of all accounts.
 I also respond to any billing related inquiries from clients as needed.